dimsemenov/PhotoSwipe/website/documentation/options.md

 ### `hideAnimationDuration` <code class="default">integer</code> <code class="default">333</code>

-The same as previous option, just for closing (zoom-out) transition.
-After PhotoSwipe is opened `pswp--open` class will be added to root element, you may use it to apply different transition duration in CSS.
+The same as the previous option, just for closing (zoom-out) transition.
+After PhotoSwipe is opened `pswp--open` class will be added to the root element, you may use it to apply different transition duration in CSS.

 ### `showHideOpacity` <code class="default">boolean</code> <code class="default">false</code>